PankajkamariyaGit/test1/README.md

 We are using js editor to validate the output.

-Since the values are hard-coded, we can use developer tool from Chrome to run the js file submitted in the assessment
+we can use developer tool or from Chrome to run the js file submitted in the assessment